tfalk/tor-browser-crawler-video/README.md

 * Using the `run-without-tor` option, YouTube streams video over the QUIC protocol, so I've changed the tcpdump filter to capture UDP in addition to TCP.

+* I've changed the virtual display size from 1280x800 to a more standard 1920x1200 for these days, based on the Dell XPS 13 laptop, because the Tor Browser was choosing a very small window size and preventing some page elements from being visible.

 * The default Docker settings often resulted in a Selenium WebDriverException saying `failed to decode response from marionette` and subsequently `tried to run command without establishing a connection` when trying to run execute_script() commands even though the page and video were loading.
 The fix was to give the container higher runtime constraints on resources, specifically memory and shared host memory (see